BlamerX/Celebal-Summer-Internship-2023/README.md

 - `Learn Python Basics and upload to github`
 - `complete 30` [LeetCode](https://leetcode.com/problemset/all/) `Question in Python.`
+- `Create a Simple Python Project Usin the concepts that you Learned`

 | Topic                                                                                                                                  |
 | -------------------------------------------------------------------------------------------------------------------------------------- |